salesforce/dockerfile-image-update/README.md

 ### PR throttling

 In case you want to throttle the number of PRs cut by DFIU over a period of time, set --rate-limit-pr-creations with appropriate value.
-More example below

 ##### Default case:

 By default, this feature is disabled.
 This will be enabled when argument ``--rate-limit-pr-creations`` will be passed with appropriate value.

 ```
-example usage: dockerfile-image-update all image-tag-store-repo-falcon //disabled
+example: dockerfile-image-update all image-tag-store-repo-falcon //throttling will be disabled by default
 ```

 ##### Configuring the rate limit: